 Cell phones are all around us.
-We use them every day to communicate instantly with friends, family, and random internet strangers across the globe.
+We use them every day to communicate nearly instantly with friends, family, and random internet strangers across the globe.
 The fact that we are able to send messages so quickly is truly a technological marvel and brings together innovations in physics, electrical engineering, information theory, computer science, and more.
 This blog post hopes to illuminate how these magical devices work.

-There is no way that this post will be able to cover every aspect of wireless communication (as you can devote your entire life to studying the subject), but I hope to distill it into manageable components that allow for further study if desired.
+There is no way that this post will be able to cover every aspect of wireless communications (as you can devote your entire life to studying the subject), but I hope to distill it into manageable components that allow for further study if desired.

 Each section will be broken up into two subsections: one accessible to those with a non-technical background and one for those with more physics and math knowledge.
 The more general sections will be denoted by a 😎, while the more advanced sections will be denoted by a 🤓.
 They are as follows: